Her Story: The Short(er) Version

 Originator of a profound body of work called Ta Ke Ti Na: The Power of Rhythm, author & recording artist Reinhard Flatischler has been a major influence in Barbara’s work, as has women’s empowerment through drumming expert & recording artist, Ubaka Hill.

-From 1998 thru 2001, Drum Circle Facilitation masters Arthur Hull, Jimi & Morwen Two Feathers, & The Late Barry Bernstein, all gave her perhaps the greatest gift of all, what became the feature of her career — developing & conducting rhythm circle activities as creative & expressive group activities for people of all ages, abilities, & challenges, as recreation, education, & therapy.
+From 1998 thru 2001, Drum Circle Facilitation masters Arthur Hull, Jimi & Morwen Two Feathers, Randy Crafton, & The Late Barry Bernstein, all gave her perhaps the greatest gift of all, what became the feature of her career — developing & conducting rhythm circle activities as creative & expressive group activities for people of all ages, abilities, & challenges, as recreation, education, & therapeutic activities.

 Her Teachers of Movement for Evolution

 From Ballet to Hatha Yoga to 5Rhythms™ to Authentic Movement to African Dance to Dance Rituals to Alexander Technique to Modern Dance, since 1981 Barbara’s explorations & training in the vast realms of dance forms & mindful movement have been far & wide.

 Most recent teachers include 3 influential.
 Marianne Wells, founder of Marianne Wells Yoga School, & Haris Lender, founder of Kidding Around Yoga™, are both masters in training how to present & teach the physical & mental benefits of yoga.
 JourneyDance™ founder Toni Bergins, is a true pioneer in the newer forms of dance as personal & collective transformation.